digitalsleuth/windexter/Windexter/README.md

 Contains the entirety of the Indexed Results tab, but displaying all timestamps in a single column, based on their Source (ie. System.DateCreated, System.Search.GatherTime, etc).
 Easily filtered and sorted.

+## Usage

+First, extract or acquire a copy of the Windows Search Index database.
+This is typically located at:
+`C:\ProgramData\Microsoft\Search\Data\Applications\Windows\{Windows.db,Windows-gather.db,Windows.edb}`

+Then, with Windexter open, click the Folder icon next to `Database Path` and browse to and select the location you've saved the database.
+Once selected, the Output path will automatically update to show the folder where the database is located, however you can change this by selecting the Folder icon next to `Output Path` and choosing a different location.

+Next, select any of the checkboxes you wish to provide additional filtering / analysis.
+You do not *need* to select a checkbox, and if none are selected, you will get the default options containing the `Indexed Results` for the `Windows.db` and `Windows.edb` databases, or the reconstructed file paths from the `Windows-gather.db`.

+Finally, click `Go!`.
+Your output will be saved as an XLSX file named either:

+ `WINDOWS-SEARCH-INDEX-<YYYYmmdd-HHMMSS>.xlsx` (for an SQLite `Windows.db` DB)
+ `WINDOWS-SEARCH-GATHER-<YYYYmmdd-HHMMSS>.xlsx` (for an SQLite `Windows-gather.db`)
+ `WINDOWS-SEARCH-ESEDB-<YYYYmmdd-HHMMSS>.xlsx` (for an ESE DB `Windows.edb`)

 ## Project Details

 This application was written in C#, utilizing the Windows Presentation Framework (WPF), and relies on [libesedb](https://github.com/libyal/libesedb/) project by Joachim Metz for easy access to the contents of the ESE database without the use of an API, and without the need to recover / repair for access.
 It also uses the [SQLitePCLRaw](https://github.com/ericsink/SQLitePCL.raw) library to enable read-only access to the SQLite databases.